dwarren214/sudcare-dashboard/docs/SUDCare_Dashboard_PRD.md

   - Supports inclusion and exclusion modes and defaults to “All participants” when no selection is active.
   - Memoizes calculations and leverages web workers if needed once datasets grow (future-proofing).
 - Expand `DashboardDataProvider` (or sibling context) to maintain filter state, expose update methods, and broadcast derived metrics to widgets.
-- Ensure toggling datasets resets invalid selections and preloads participant metadata to keep UI responsive.
+- Ensure refreshing data (e.g., after ingesting new fixtures or switching saved cohorts) resets invalid selections and preloads participant metadata to keep UI responsive.

 ### 10.3 UX Additions
-- Add a “Participant filter” control near the dataset selector featuring:
+- Add a “Participant filter” control in the dashboard header (replacing the legacy dataset selector) featuring:
   - Multi-select picker with search, message counts, and study-week hints.
   - Mode toggle (`Include only selected` vs. `Exclude selected`).
   - Persistent pill/summary reflecting the active filter and a one-click “Clear filter”.
 - Provide inline empty states indicating when a filter yields zero interactions.
 - Instrument filter changes (selection count, include/exclude mode, duration) via the existing analytics hook pattern.
-- Update QA checklist to validate charts under filtered/unfiltered conditions and across both dataset presets.
+- Update QA checklist to validate charts under filtered/unfiltered conditions and across representative cohort presets.

 ### 10.4 Risks & Mitigations
 - **Performance**: Large datasets could make client aggregation sluggish.
 Mitigate with memoization, lazy evaluation, and optionally server-side preaggregation for frequently used cohorts.